Skip to main content Skip to footer

 Annual adjustments

-The VAT that you claim in each return period is provisional until you review it over the longer period i.e. the VAT year.
-This is because many factors can affect the proportion of taxable vs exempt supplies made over time, particularly for seasonally impacted businesses.
+The VAT that you claim in each return period is provisional until you review it over the longer period ie the VAT year.
+This is because many factors can affect the proportion of taxable vs exempt supplies made over time, particularly for seasonally impacted registrations.
 This is also the chance to re-evaluate your exempt input tax under the de minimis rules, which could mean recovering more VAT than you have previously.

 If you undertake any non-business activities – broadly, those that are non-income generating – then you will also need to check your annual VAT recovery calculations.
+Where non-business activities are grant funded, the recent CIC decision may mean that this income needs to be treated as exempt income for the purposes of calculating VAT recovery.

 Capital Goods Scheme (CGS) adjustments

 The CGS requires adjustments to be made to the initial amount of VAT claimed when you acquire, create or construct “capital items” for use in your business and have incurred VAT on them.
-Capital items for CGS purposes are land/property expenditure over £250,000, spend on a single computer over £50,000, spend on aircraft, ships, boats, and other vessels over £50,000.
+Capital items for CGS purposes are land/property expenditure over £250,000, spend on a single computer over £50,000, spend on aircraft, ships, boats and other vessels over £50,000.

 Essentially, if during the adjustment period of ten years for land/property, or five years for other CGS items, there is any change in the level of taxable use, then you must make an adjustment to the amount of VAT originally recovered.
 This adjustment, if required, is calculated by reference to the use in your VAT year but is reported in the second VAT return of the next VAT year.